 Bangalore-headquartered Indegene Lifesystems Pvt Ltd, which provides clinical, commercial and marketing solutions to life sciences and pharmaceutical companies, has acquired SmartCare, a health analytics platform from Connecticut-based Vantage Point, Inc, the company’s CEO told VCCircle.

-“The deal, which is valued at $6-8 million, will go out in trenches in three years given the positive outcomes from SmartCare,” said Manish Gupta, co-founder and CEO of Indegene.
+“The deal, which is valued at $6-8 million, will go out in tranches in three years given the positive outcomes from SmartCare,” said Manish Gupta, Chairman and CEO of Indegene.

 VCCircle had first reported on August 17 that Indegene was close to buying two US-based health-tech firms.
 Gupta had said the target companies are in the revenue range of $5-10 million.

 “The acquisition expands our capability to provide solutions that impact more than 3 million lives in the US and will help our revenues grow more than 100 per cent year on year for three to five years,” Gupta said.
 An IIT-BHU and IIM Ahmedabad alumnus, Gupta had previously worked with Infosys.
 Indegene has struck a few acquisitions in the past.

 SmartCare allows decision makers the ability to monitor clinical, operational and financial metrics with ease.
 It merges data types including clinical and claims data, membership and eligibility files, drug prescriptions and lab tests into a single database.

 “We are happy to ally with Indegene in bringing about this transformation in population health analytics and patient care,” said Lawrence S Borok, CEO and president at Vantage Point, Inc.

 Indegene, which helps US-based life sciences companies through its analytics, technology, operations and medical expertise (ATOM), has recently turned its focus on the medical insurance space.
 Gupta claimed Indegene is in the nearly $100 million revenue range and aims to touch $250 million in five years.